Skip to Content

 Napoleon or Minuet Cat

-How to Tell When Your Cat Has Reached its Full Size
+How to Tell When Your Cat Has Reached Its Full Size

 While it is true that cats can continue to grow after the first year, their growth rate will slow down significantly.

-The best way to understand when your cat has stopped growing is to measure and weigh your cat once a month.
 Cats continue to gain height (determined from the ground to the top of their shoulders) as well as length.
-If you measure your kitty once a month, you’ll be able to note when those measurements stop changing.
+If you measure your kitty once a month, you’ll be able to note when those measurements stop changing or change less.
+The stagnation in change indicates that they have stopped growing.

 A cat’s weight can also reveal its maturity level or approximate age.
 You can estimate your cat’s adult weight by weighing them at 16 weeks of age and doubling that number.